-Day 7: Matera Today we'll journey to Matera, one of the most spectacular cities in Italy and one of the oldest inhabited cities in the world.
+Day 8 : Matera Today we'll journey to Matera, one of the most spectacular cities in Italy and one of the oldest inhabited cities in the world.
 Matera is made up of rock-cut caves in which its citizens have traditionally lived.
 The town was named a UNESCO world heritage site in the '90s, and is set to be one of the European Union's two Capitals of Culture for 2019-quite the coup considering its post-World War II reputation as "the shame of Italy."
 We'll enjoy a guided visit of the "Sassi," followed by lunch at a local cave restaurant.
-Overnight at the hotel.
-(B,L)
+Return to the hotel for a farewell dinner with wine.
+(B,LD)